cuadratico/NothingK/README.md

 # Nothing K?

 A digital vault for storing passwords with symmetric cryptography.
 Nothing K uses AES256/GCM.
-Nothing K also includes a password generator and encrypted logs.
+Nothing K also includes a password generator, encrypted logs and a file export and import system.

 # Important notice!
 Nothing K is not a collaboration with Nothing (company), meaning that no Nothing (company) developers or any of its technology have been used in the development of Nothing K. Nothing K is my own project, developed with open-source technologies and under legal licenses.

 # Where to download Nothing K
-So far, NothingK is only available in this repo and Izzysoft.
+So far, NothingK is only available in this repo, Izzysoft and androidfreeware.
 It's also being approved for F-Droid.
 Other platforms not mentioned that contain NothingK may not be secure.
 Be careful.